regebro/reportingdb/reportingdb.rst

    This way you can make a query that filters only Tuesdays the 6th, in the second quarter, or whatever.

+   It also includes columns that are not for querying, but for displaying, such as the quarter_ordinal, which contains the text '3rd'.

+   The Id, as you see, is an integer for fast indexing, but an integer which is easily recognizable for humans.
+So, ISO date format.

    What columns you want is up to you, these are the ones from the database we are using, which is complete overkill.